Braziliana/T_T-Pandoras-Box/README.md

 ### Menu Element Methods

-- `AddSubMenu(string name, string description) -> ISubMenu`: Adds a sub-menu to the menu.
+- `AddSubMenu(string name) -> ISubMenu`: Adds a sub-menu to the menu.
-- `AddToggle(string name, string description, bool toggled) -> IToggle`: Adds a toggle element to the menu.
+- `AddToggle(string name, bool toggled) -> IToggle`: Adds a toggle element to the menu.
-- `AddValueSlider(string name, string description, float value, float min, float max) -> IValueSlider`: Adds a value slider to the menu.
+- `AddFloatSlider(string title, float value, float minValue, float maxValue, float step, int precision) -> IValueSlider`: Adds a value slider to the menu.
-- `AddHotkey(string name, string description, VirtualKey virtualKey, HotkeyType hotkeyType) -> IHotkey`: Adds a hotkey element to the menu.
+- `AddHotkey(string title, VirtualKey hotkey, HotkeyType hotkeyType, bool toggled) -> IHotkey`: Adds a hotkey element to the menu.
-- `AddComboBox(string name, string description, int selectedIndex, string[] values) -> IComboBox`: Adds a combo box to the menu.
+- `AddComboBox(string title, string[] items, int selectedIndex) -> IComboBox`: Adds a combo box to the menu.
-- `AddEnumComboBox<T>(string name, string description, T selectedItem) -> IEnumComboBox<T>`: Adds an enum combo box to the menu, where `T` is an enum type representing the selected item.
+- `AddEnumComboBox<T>(string title, T selectedItem) -> IEnumComboBox<T>`: Adds an enum combo box to the menu, where `T` is an enum type representing the selected item.

 ### Dependencies